Music and Art

 - Health Sciences Learning Center (HSLC) Atrium Gallery: The HSLC Atrium Gallery, 750 Highland Avenue, is located in a glass exit corridor near the Highland Avenue side of the Atrium.
 Exhibits change monthly.
 The HSLC Second Floor Gallery, 750 Highland Avenue, is located in the elevator lobby on the second floor.
 Exhibits change monthly.

-Artwork on display may be purchased through the Gift Shop or by contacting Sarah Grimes or Mandy Kron at (608) 263-5992.
+Artwork on display may be purchased through the Gift Shop or by contacting Mandy Kron at (608) 263-5992.
 Artists pay a 20 percent commission from sales and this money is used to purchase art for public and patient areas.

 Sound Health is a music program that focuses on enriching the UW Hospital environment for patients, families, health care providers and staff through live music, while also providing UW School of Music students with an opportunity for community service and professional performing experience.